How To Run a Process Mapping Workshop

 Identify RPA processes

-Image taken from Skore’s Digital Discovery Platform
+Image taken from Skore

 As they summarised – “the problem is that we spend so much time down in the weeds.
 We’re focused on getting all this work finished everyday we don’t see the bigger picture.”